ilyayudkevich/python-odds_and_evens/README.md

 #If their selections match, then Second Player won,
 #otherwise First Player won and Second lost accordingly.
 #The game was implemeted using
-#Python3, Django, Django REST Framework, SQLite and,
+#Python3, Nginx, WSGI, Django, Django REST Framework, SQLite and,
 #for synchronization purpose,
 #RabbitMQ and, Python Client to it, Pika.
-#There is assumption that RabbitMQ already installed and running.
+#There is assumption that RabbitMQ, Nginx are already installed and running.
+#Also there should be installed Git and virtualenv
 #Project was developed and tested on laptop running Ubuntu 15.04.
-#Every Player uses command line interface.
+#Every Player uses command line interface by launching
+#(env)...$python first_player.py
+#(env)...$python second_player.py

 STEPS TO GET GAME WORKING: